unprolix/newhope/README.md

 performance and at this stage is probably quite a bit slower than the reference C implementation on any given platform.

-This project uses the Haskell build manager "stack" to produceː
+This project uses the build manager "stack" to produceː

  * `Crypto.NewHope`, a library intended for general use.